-pre-synaptic potential --across the membrane of the terminal of the "transmitting" neuron post-synaptic potential -- across the membrane of the dendrite of the "receiving" neuron Two types: excitatory (make the cell more likely to fire) and inhibitory (less likely to fire) post-synaptic potentials long duration - fast EPSP is 1 to 2 msec rise time and 3 to 5 msecs decay (action potential 1-2 msecs) synaptic delay - about 500 micro-seconds.
+pre-synaptic potential --across the membrane of the terminal of the "transmitting" neuron post-synaptic potential -- across the membrane of the dendrite of the "receiving" neuron Two types: excitatory (make the cell more likely to fire) and inhibitory (less likely to fire) post-synaptic potentials These post-synaptic potentials have a relatively long duration - even a fast excitatory post-synaptic potential or EPSP is 1 to 2 msec rise time and 3 to 5 msecs decay (action potential 1-2 msecs) synaptic delay - about 500 micro-seconds.

-Interaction of synaptic potentials Imagine 1000's of synaptic inputs to a single neuron.
-How do they interact? axon hillock algebraic? sometimes but not always (see Koch and Segev, 2000)
+Interaction of synaptic potentials

+Imagine 1000's of synaptic inputs to a single neuron.
+How do they interact? axon hillock algebraic?
+This would mean the cumulative effect at the hillock is an algebraic sum.
 Our generic connectionist model introduced later will assume linear algebraic summation.